kdv97/pii/README.md

  2. Truncation: In [truncation-cutoff.ipynb](DataExploration/truncation-cutoff.ipynb), we compute the best middle-truncation cutoffs, which is one of hte methods we use in our fine-tuning.

 ### Models
-All of our models fine-tune existing language models, with the two base models we use RoBERTa and DeBERTa.
+All of our models fine-tune existing language models, with the two base models we use being RoBERTa and DeBERTa.
 We maintain a folder for each, separating the two base models.
-Each training file has the form (base_model)-model-(method), where the base_model indicates if deBERTa or roBERTa was used and the method is either partition or truncation.
-For each training file, there is a separate corresponding inference file named (base-model)-inference-(method), so that each are tune for the method we use to train.
+Each training file has the form (base_model)-model-(method), where the base_model indicates if DeBERTa or RoBERTa was used and the method is either partition or truncation.
+For each training file, there is a separate corresponding inference file named (base-model)-inference-(method), with each tuned for the method we use to train.
 Roughly, the two methods are
-1. **Partitioning**: After the text is tokenized, we pre-process it by dividing it into several partitions, each of length the maximum training length(MAX_LENGTH) of the base model.
+1. **Partitioning**: After the text is tokenized, we pre-process it by dividing it into several partitions, each of length the maximum training length (`MAX_LENGTH`) of the base model.
-2. **Truncation**: After the text is tokenized, we pre-process it by removing all but the first k and the last MAX_LENGTH - k tokens.
+2. **Truncation**: After the text is tokenized, we pre-process it by removing all but the first `k` and the last `MAX_LENGTH - k` tokens.
 In other words, we remove the middle portion of the tokens if the sample is too long.